-Pokemon Masters Tier List - The Best Sync Pairs08 Oct 2019 0
+Pokemon Masters Tier List - The Best Sync Pairs18 Nov 2019 0

 Pokemon Masters, like many other popular mobile games at this point, feature dozens of units players can collect - with some being noticeably better than others.
 Weakness and resistance values can make identifying the best difficult at times, as each and every unit can be better or worse than another depending on the situation.

 As the game lives and breathes with the introduction of new units over time, tier lists like this one are always subject to change.
 This Pokemon Masters tier list should be used as a guideline only, alerting you to some of the more versatile and sought-after units in the game with a brief explanation of how to get the most out of those pulls.

-As Pokemon Masters splits units into different roles, we'll highlight the three current "best" units of each.
+Pokemon Masters splits units into different roles, so we've highlighted the three current S-Tier sync pairs:

 The Best Pokemon Masters Physical Strike Sync Pairs

 The "sweeper" style of play has long been popular in competitive mainstream Pokemon titles, so we're starting things off with the strongest physical attackers in the game.